tsetliff/web-app-framework/README.md

 Setup your environment for developing in.
 I've installed Centos 7 in a VM.

 Install php 6.4+ or php 7 (Unless you want to be brave and test something I haven't) feel free to install your persistance mechanism, I'm also installing mysql and mysql-server.

+Make sure you can bring up the default web page for your installation.

 Since this project is designed to take advantage of autocomplete, you might as well use a modern IDE.
 I'm going to do this in PHPStorm 10 and give the instructions for getting up and running in that IDE.